halomakes/gravy-bind/README.md

 With that out of the way, let's take a look at what this can do!

 ## Docs & Demo
-See the demo page for usage and examples: [gravybind.halomademeapc.com](https://gravybind.halomademeapc.com/)
+See the demo page for usage and examples: [gravybind.halomak.es](gravybind.halomak.es)

 ## Planned Features
 * Loops and templating